What is an MRI scan?

 FAQs

-If you are attending with young children, please ensure you bring someone with you to supervise them during your appointment.
+If you are attending with young children, please bring someone with you to supervise them during your appointment.